Anomalous transport in U(1)-symmetric quantum circuits: Results

-To gain a deeper understanding of the transport dynamics of the initially localized excitation: we first construct a statistical moment derived from the magnetization profile.
-From this moment we can extract transport properties (namely transport exponents and drift) which can in turn be related (via an appropriate choice of initial state) to high-temperature correlation functions (see \Cref{app:expanded-transport}).
+\paragraph{Mapping local magnetization to a quasi-probability.} To gain a deeper understanding of the transport dynamics of the initially localized excitation: we first construct a statistical moment derived from the magnetization profile.
+From this moment, we can extract transport properties (namely transport exponents and drift) which can in turn be related (via an appropriate choice of initial state) to high-temperature correlation functions (see \Cref{supp:expanded-transport} of the SM).

 To this end, we first construct a quasi-probability distribution $p_n(t)$ by transforming the magnetization profile $M_n(t)$ as follows: